clearlinux/clear-linux-documentation/source/tutorials/apache-hadoop.rst

       sudo hadoop jar /usr/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.8.0.jar wordcount input output

 #.
-Read output file "part-r-00000".
+Read the output file "part-r-00000".
 This file contains the number of times
    each word appears in the file.

    .. code-block:: bash